smartcontractkit/documentation/src/pages/chainlink-nodes/oracle-jobs/job-types/direct_request.md

 layout: ../../../../layouts/MainLayout.astro
 section: nodeOperator
 date: Last Modified
-title: 'Direct Request Jobs'
+title: "Direct Request Jobs"
-permalink: 'docs/jobs/types/direct-request/'
+permalink: "docs/jobs/types/direct-request/"
 ---

 Executes a job upon receipt of an explicit request made by a user.
 The request is detected via a log emitted by an Oracle or Operator contract.
 This is similar to the legacy ethlog/runlog style of jobs.